couchbase/cbft/docs/dev-guide/index-definitions.md

     }

-The ```indexUUID``` field in the index alias definition allows you to exactly specify a specific target index via the target index definition's ```indexUUID```.
+The ```indexUUID``` field in the index alias definition allows you to exactly specify a specific target index definition via the target index definition's ```indexUUID```.

-If the target index is redefined, so its ```indexUUID``` value will be regenerated, then queries against an index alias with a mismatched indexUUID will result in error responses.
+If the target index is redefined and its ```indexUUID``` value is regenerated or reassigned by cbft, then queries against an index alias with a mismatched indexUUID will result in error responses.

 ### Multi-target index alias